150 DuBois St. Suite #3

-Two external [to the FPGA] FIFO´s are available with 16-512K bytes each.
-The FIFOs are 32 bits wide to optimize data transfer from the PCI bus.
-The interface is optimized to minimize the latency on the PCI bus.
-The data transfer size can be any length on the IO side.
-The FIFOs support internal loop-back testing.
+Sometimes you just need more memory.
+Two external [to the FPGA] FIFO´s are available with 128Kx32 each.
+The FIFO´s are 32 bits wide to optimize data transfer from the PCI bus.
+Internal loop-back is supported.
 The loop-back test can be used for BIT and for software development.
-The programmable FIFO flags are supported on both sets of FIFOs.
+Programmable FIFO flags are supported on both sets of FIFO´s.
 Programmable Almost Full, Programmable Almost Empty, plus Full, Half Full, and Empty.
-The programmable flags can be set to any debth to allow the software a programmable delay from event to empty or full.
+The programmable flags can be set to any depth to allow the software a programmable delay from event to empty or full.
 The interrupts can be very useful when sending or receiving messages larger than the FIFO size.
 The interrupts are programmable and provisions are made to allow polling.
+In addition DMA can be programmed to fill or empty the FIFO with sizes larger than the FIFO size.
+The DMA will be hardware controlled to be held off when no data is available or no room is available.
+With the "Channelized DMA"™ capability and large FIFO´s the software application can have reduced interrupt counts to deal with while supporting larger and faster IO transfer rates.

 email us your wish list or call today